 The Integrity of our Research Depends on the Full Disclosure of Industry Relationships (AAMC News, December 2018)

 - Top Cancer Researcher Fails to Disclose Corporate Financial Ties in Major Research Journals (NYT, September 2018)

-- Strategies for Addressing a Broader Definition of Conflicts of Interest (JAMA, Ross E. McKinney, Jr. MD; Heather H. Pierce JD, MPH, May 2017)
+- Journal of the American Medical Association (JAMA) - Conflict of Interest Theme Issue (May 2017).
+Related: Strategies for Addressing a Broader Definition of Conflicts of Interest (JAMA, Ross E. McKinney, Jr. MD; Heather H. Pierce JD, MPH, May 2017)

 - NIH Disclosure Rules Falter (Nature News, September 2015)